thumbor-community/aws/Readme.md

 ## Features

  * *tc_aws.loaders.s3_loader* - takes a S3 key path and optional bucket name, and downloads the file through the S3 API.
- * *tc_aws.loaders.presigning_loader* - instead of downloading via the API, generates a signed link to the file on S3, then feeds it to the Thumbor's regular http loader.
-This will likely be more performant, as it avoids async issues with the boto library (see [#22](https://github.com/thumbor-community/aws/pull/22) and [#14](https://github.com/thumbor-community/aws/issues/14).
  * *tc_aws.result_storages.s3_storage*
  * *tc_aws.storages.s3_storage*